Brownface: Minstrel shows

 Minstrel shows have been seen within the United States since the formal institution of slavery in the early 1800s.
 They relied heavily on mocking the minority or the foreign, including race, class, and social standing.
 Their target audience was the white middle class, anyone who was seen as 'normal' or 'accepted,' and served mainly to reassure them about their own social standings and importance.
 Brownface, although always an element in these shows, became a much bigger part during the late 1800s and early 1900s, with a reappearance during the Civil Rights Movement during the 1960s.
 As economic and social factors during this time encouraged nativism and a shunning of the foreign, the increased immigration from Latin America and India led to the success of these types of shows.
 Immigrants and foreigners became increasingly unpopular and unwelcome, and entertainment and social norms based on degrading them became stronger.
 Brownface was used in these shows to reinforce stereotypes, portraying brown people as lazy, stubborn, and unable to assimilate into American life.

-Jose Jimenez
+José Jiménez

 José Jiménez was the character used by Bill Dana, an American comedian during the 1960s, to mock and humiliate Latino culture.
 His appearance, and the increased prominence of brownface, can be credited to the Civil Rights Movement in the United States during this time.
-As blackface and racism against African-Americans became increasingly unpopular, it can be explained that brownface and racism against other foreigners was the next go-to.
+As blackface and racism against African Americans became increasingly unpopular, it can be explained that brownface and racism against other foreigners was the next go-to.
 José Jiménez was portrayed as a Hispanic man incapable of meeting 'American' traditions and values, struggling to learn English, and appearing lazy and untrustworthy.
 He was based heavily on racial stereotypes which also propelled his success during this decade.